kenba/via-httplib/README.md

 The [Server User Guide](docs/Server.md) explains how to use the library to create HTTP servers and the [Client User Guide](docs/Client.md) explains how to use the library to create HTTP clients.

+An example https server [docker](https://www.docker.com/) image can be built using the following commands from this directory:

+    docker build . -t via-http-server:1.7.0

 ## Example HTTP Server